git-commit-id/git-commit-id-maven-plugin/README.markdown

 Based on the above part of a working POM you should be able to figure out the rest, I mean you are a maven user after all... ;-)
 Note that the resources filtering is important for this plugin to work, don't omit it!

-Now you just have to include such a properties file in your project under `/src/main/resources` and maven will put the appropriate properties in the placeholders:
+Now you just have to include such a properties file in your project under `/src/main/resources` (and call it *git.properties* for example) and maven will put the appropriate properties in the placeholders:

      git.branch=${git.branch}